elitekode/TekRect/README.md

   - compile assets: `grunt build`

 # Issues
-For any question, ideas for improvement use [click here](https://github.com/amejiarosario/meanshop/issues/new).
+For any question, ideas for improvement use [click here].

 # Contributing
 If you have ideas to make this app better (and you should! 😉) you can contribute your features using the following instructions: